FlaFla15/MMM-Transilien/README.md

 1- You need to find your train station and find the **UIC** of the train station (*not the uic7 column, the UIC*).
 You can look [here](https://ressources.data.sncf.com/explore/dataset/sncf-gares-et-arrets-transilien-ile-de-france/table/?sort=libelle)

 2- Specify missing values in the configuration.
-You need the UIC of your train station and the UIC of the arrival station. *depart* and *arrivee* are the name displayed on the widget (in the title)
+You need the UIC of your train station and the UIC of the arrival station. *depart* and *arrivee* are the name displayed on the widget (in the title).
+Your **config.js** file will look like this:

 ```javascript
 {